 The Religious Liberty Commission exists to raise awareness of persecution, but also to encourage individual Christians and churches in the UK and Ireland to take action on behalf of the persecuted Church worldwide - whether through prayer, advocacy or financial aid.

 Steve Clifford, general director of the Evangelical Alliance, said: "The Evangelical Alliance is part of the Religious Liberty Commission because it is our brothers and sisters, members of our family, who are suffering and even dying for their faith.
 We cannot, and must not, ignore their plight.
 They must know they are not forgotten by us."

-Because Open Doors works with indigenous Christians and, as a result of our longstanding underground network, the sources of our information are almost always directly from the field, based on eyewitness accounts from our contacts.
+As a result of Open Doors' longstanding underground network, and our commitment to working with local Christians, the sources of our information are almost always based on direct eyewitness accounts from our contacts.